shy1132/VacuumTube/README.md

 VacuumTube is an unofficial wrapper of YouTube Leanback (the console and Smart TV version of YouTube) for the desktop, with a built-in adblocker and minor enhancements.

+It is **not** a custom client, YouTube Leanback is an official interface.
+This project simply encompasses it and makes it usable as a standalone desktop application.

 ## Installing

 ### Windows